 If you aren’t sure whether you need to disclose something, err on the side of caution and disclose it.
 That way, you can rest easy once the sale is complete.

 Most states require Seller Disclosures for real estate transactions.
 But some states, like Alabama, North Dakota and Vermont, are caveat emptor states.

 Caveat emptor is a Latin phrase that means “let the buyer beware.”
-In real estate, it’s a declaration that the buyer takes responsibility for checking the condition of the property.
-Essentially, it leaves the buyer unprotected if a problem is uncovered after a home’s sale.
+In real estate, it’s a declaration that the buyer is responsible for checking the property’s condition.
+Essentially, it leaves the buyer unprotected if a problem is uncovered after the home’s sale.